andrewconnell/osx-install/readme.md

     ![](images/macOS-MenuBar.png)

-- XCOPY to local disk if possible (faster than downloading from CrashPlan)
+- XCOPY to external disk if possible (faster than downloading from CrashPlan)
-  - `~/.bashrc`

   - `~/.gitconfig`
   - `~/.ssh`
   - `~/.zshrc`